davudk/ExpressionParser/README.md

 # ExpressionParser
-A relatively simple expression parser for C# that supports variables and functions.
+An expression parser for C# that supports variables and functions.

 ### Examples
 ##### (Ex 1) Simple expression evaluation